Narcan 101: Before, During and After an Opioid Overdose

 How Does Narcan Work during Opioid Overdose?

-Narcan works by reversing potentially fatal breathing depression caused by excessive opioid use.
-It is available in a variety of products, including nasal spray, injection and auto-injection, and is generally covered by most health insurance plans, Medicare and Medicaid.
-You can buy naloxone in many pharmacies, in some cases without bringing in a prescription from a physician.
-Major pharmacy chains now make naloxone available without a personal prescription in all stores.
+Narcan works by rapidly displacing opioids from opioid receptors in the brain, reversing the respiratory depression caused by an opioid overdose.
+It is available in various forms, including nasal spray, injection, and auto-injection, and is generally covered by most health insurance plans, Medicare, and Medicaid.
+You can buy naloxone in many pharmacies, sometimes without bringing in a prescription from a physician.
+Major pharmacy chains in many areas make naloxone available without a personal prescription.
 There are also many community-based and harm-reduction programs for users at risk and their loved ones to recognize the signs of overdose and how to respond accordingly.

 How Do I Give My Loved One Narcan during an Opioid Overdose?